 The Marshfield Public Library — Whether you’re turning the page of a book or a corner in your life, Marshfield Public Library is here to help.
 Serving the ever-changing needs of area residents has been Marshfield Public Library’s purpose for over 110 years.
 People of all ages visit the library each year to quench their thirst for knowledge, ideas and culture.
 With the Library’s collection of over 150,000 items, plus a host of online resources (many available from home with a library card), you can be sure there is something for everyone.
 Our “tech savvy” staff provide cheerful and persistent assistance with traditional books, music, and DVDs; current technology in e-books, e-resources, internet access, and Microsoft Office Suite; and special need material/services such as Large Print, Spanish language items, meeting space, provocative programs, exam proctoring, regional family history resources and equipment loans.
 As a member of the South Central Library System, the Library brings the world to Marshfield through interlibrary loan and delivery service.
 Visit the library in person at 211 E. 2nd St. or on the web.

-The University of Wisconsin — UW-Marshfield/Wood County offers an affordable, supportive, and local University of Wisconsin education for students with complex lives who want to discover their life’s work and make a difference.
+The University of Wisconsin — UW-Stevens Point at Marshfield offers an affordable, supportive, and local University of Wisconsin education for students with complex lives who want to discover their life’s work and make a difference.
 The small classes and exceptional faculty and staff prepare students for success at the baccalaureate level of education.
 Students graduate with an Associate of Arts and Sciences degree and benefit from guaranteed transfer of general education credits to any UW System institution.
-UW-M/WC meets the needs of adult students who want to earn their degrees locally through collaborative programming with UW System institutions.
+UW-Stevens Point at Marshfield meets the needs of adult students who want to earn their degrees locally through collaborative programming with UW System institutions.
 Students can earn bachelor’s degrees in Nursing (partner: UW-Eau Claire), Engineering: Mechanical and Electrical (partner: UW-Stout) and American Studies (partner: UW-Stevens Point).
-Beginning in 2013, students can enroll in new UW Colleges Bachelor of Applied Arts and Sciences completion degree (partner: UW-Stevens Point) with an emphasis in community health and wellness.
+Students can now enroll in a UW Colleges Bachelor of Applied Arts and Sciences completion degree (partner: UW-Stevens Point) with an emphasis in community health and wellness.
 This degree connects the classroom and workplace with an emphasis in applied knowledge gained through service-learning and internships.
 The Arts at the UW Annual Arts Season features performances and work in the 340-seat Helen Connor Laird Theatre, arena-style Black Box and visual art gallery.
-UW-Marshfield/Wood County brings the resources of the University to the community and students through facilities like the Hamilton Roddis Memorial Library, student space including cafeteria, lounge and fitness center and full-size gymnasium.
+UW-Stevens Point at Marshfield brings the resources of the University to the community and students through facilities like the Hamilton Roddis Memorial Library, student space including cafeteria, lounge and fitness center and full-size gymnasium.
 Outdoor recreational facilities include lighted tennis courts, soccer and football fields, a baseball diamond and a 109.3 acre arboretum with nature trails.
 Learn more at on their website or call 715-389-6530.